-When you are going to be accessing the user's media you must check that your application has been allowed access.
-To this end the extension provides several helpers to check and request access to the camera roll.
-Normal permission rules apply here.
+When you are going to be accessing the user's location you must check that your application has been allowed access.
+To this end the extension provides several helpers to check and request access to the location services.

 On Android these permissions are listed through the manifest additions.

 On older versions of Android these permissions are accepted when the user installs

 the application.
 More modern versions (Marshmallow 6 [v23]+) require that you